Flozad/Awesome-Excel/README.md

-# URL-Verify
+# Excel Functions
-Checks if the URL of the cell is valid.
+URL-verifier: Checks if the URL of a specific cell is valid.
+Stacker: stacks all the sellected cells in order in a specific cell